IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 Builtin Users
 ~~~~~~~~~~~~~

-This endopint deals with users of the built-in authentication provider.
-Note that users may come from other authentication services as well, such as Shibboleth.
+This endpoint deals with users of the built-in authentication provider.
+For more background on various authentication providers, see :doc:`/user/account` and :doc:`/installation/config`.

 For this service to work, the setting ``BuiltinUsers.KEY`` has to be set, and its value passed as ``key`` to
 each of the calls.